 Wellness-oriented spaces have become more than just places for pampering and relaxing during the global pandemic.
 The Zhenmeihui Clinics in Zhengzhou and Shanghai (above) have been designed by Woods Bagot with the understanding that health is both a feeling and a foundation.

 By working with designers to slightly modify their offering, hotels can meet these needs.
-Hotel staff, who are already service experts of the highest order, are well-equipped to support both patients and the required specialist medical, nursing, physio or therapeutic staff needed to tap into this $54.6 billion a year industry.
+Hotel staff, who are already service experts of the highest order, are well-equipped to support both patients and the required specialist medical, nursing, physio or therapeutic staff needed to tap into this $54.6-billion-a-year industry.
 Room service, laundry, concierge, cleanliness and responsiveness are inbuilt, and physical design changes such as transitioning junior suites for physio, personal therapy or facilitating the installation of medical equipment can be done with little fuss or stress to hoteliers.

 The beauty of Revolution Health is that it may well increase the quality of care for all.
 A more decided merge between the health and hotel sectors has the potential to allow overrun health sectors to lean on the hotel industry.
 Lessons learnt from changing finishes and responding to increased cleaning requirements when refurbishing hotels in response to the pandemic tell us that change is possible, though I am not suggesting that contagious diseases cohabitate with holiday makers.